otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

         clean, discard, and rescue reads.

    • The process_radtags program will write a log file into the output directory.
         Examine the log and answer the following questions:

-        • What is the purpose of the four different output files for each set of barcodes?
+    -   What is the purpose of the four different output files for each set of barcodes?

-        • How many raw reads were there?
+    -   How many raw reads were there?

-        • How many were retained?

-   • The process_radtags program will write a log file into the output directory.
-        Examine the log and answer the following questions:

-    -   How many were retained?
+    -   How many reads were retained?

-    -   Of those discarded, what were the reasons?

-    -   In the process_radtags log file what can the list of “sequences not recorded” tel you about the barcodes analyzed and about the sequencing quality in general?

-    -   If you found that something is possibly missing from your process_radtags input, correct the error and re-run the process_radtags.

 *Congratulations, you reached the end of Exercise 1.
 Have a breathe, help your fellow attendees, grab a coffee and we will be back shortly for [Exercise II](https://github.com/otagomohio/2019-06-11_GBS_EE/blob/master/sessions/stacks_exerciseII_denovo.md).*